maciejg-git/litewind-alpine-documentation/documentation/range.md

 ### Slider labels

 The `data-show-labels` displays value labels for each slider.
+To show labels when the component is focused, set `data-show-labels` to `"focus"`.

 {% render "example.liquid" example: "examples/range-show-labels.html", tabs: examples.rangeShowLabels  %}